Local Food for Local Needs

 “We still trying to figure this out so it works for everybody and doesn’t negatively impact our re-sources….
 I spoke with some of our established commercial and longtime fishermen and they felt that these two species make sense for this and that it would be sustainable,” explained Yamashita on social media.
 “This isn’t about making big profits for fishermen, it’s about feeding families in need and helping fishermen cover costs and provide a little extra income for their families during this time.”

 Lots of helping hands made packing the food donations possible, said Williams.
 The Molokai Community Health Center donated the use of their certified kitchen and Paddlers restaurant donated their refrigeration space to hold the produce overnight before it was distributed.
+These organizations and even homeowners can store more food when they invest in a 5 Gallon Plastic Pail and other food storage containers.

 Additionally, the Maui Food Bank secured more than 30 coolers to help with transportation and distribution of the Sust’ainable Molokai food donations, while the Coast Guard offered to fly the cooler shipment to Molokai two weeks ago.
 Each of the almost 20 Molokai food pantry locations now has coolers to keep the food chilled before and during pick up events, said Williams.